Atakatom/CollegeManagmentSystem/README.md

 ### What is this project for?

-This is an OOP project written with Java.
+This is an educational project for my private lectures.

+My student created this project and I was showing him how GitHub and pull requests work.